Potentiometric titration

-E_{sol} is the potential drop over the test solution between the two electrodes.
+E_{sol} is the potential drop over the test solution between the two electrodes due to differences in ion diffusion rates across the salt bridge, which is typically negligible.
 E_{cell} is recorded at intervals as the titrant is added.
-A graph of potential against volume added can be drawn and the end point of the reaction is halfway between the jump in voltage.
+A graph of potential against volume added can be drawn and the end point of the reaction is when the jump in voltage is observed, similar to other types of titrations.